Ananthu26/Ananthu26/README.md

 > "First, solve the problem.
 Then, write the code." — John Johnson

 <p align="center">
-  <em>Building software that works, looks good, and runs fast ⚙️</em>
+  <em>Building software that works, looks good, and runs fast ⚙️<br/>
+  And servers that hum quietly in the corner 🖥️</em>
 </p>